-1. A student wishing to appeal a grade or academic decision or with an academic concern must first meet with the faculty member to discuss grievances.

-- If the student and the faculty member do not come to a satisfactory agreement, the student should appeal to the Academic Chair of the division having responsibility for the course. - 3.
-Should the student wish to pursue the matter further, the student should submit a brief written summary of the grievance or concern to the Academic Dean.
-The Academic Dean will review the concern and may meet with the student. - The Academic Dean will render a decision and inform, in writing, all parties involved in the complaint within three working days. - The decision of the Academic Dean is final.
+- A student wishing to appeal a grade or academic decision or with an academic concern must first meet with the faculty member to discuss grievances. - 2.
+If the student and the faculty member do not come to a satisfactory agreement, the student should submit a brief written summary of the grievance or concern to the Academic Dean.
+The Academic Dean will review the concern and may meet with the student. - 3.
+The Academic Dean will render a decision and inform, in writing, all parties involved in the complaint within three working days. - 4.
+The decision of the Academic Dean is final.